-The important difference between the movies is the scope of the threat.
+The difference between the two movies is the scope of the threat.
 In 1948 the world was just trying to come to grips with evil on a scale as big as that of the Nazis, but by 1965 the stakes had jumped to the doomsday level — the crisis imperils the entire world.
 I think the changeover for this came in 1960’s The 1,000 Eyes of Dr. Mabuse, the first thriller to propose a kind of universal surveillance dystopia.
 But even more importantly, it’s the first to go full-apocalyptic on us.
 Everybody expects the evil genius Mabuse to be motivated by money or political power.
 No, his ambition is pure nihilism.
 He wants to destroy the world, to negate everything, to undo creation.

 The Satan Bug was adapted from a thriller by Alistair Maclean under the pen name Ian Stuart.
-Because it takes place at an English research establishment it feels much more like Counterblast.
+Because it takes place at an English research establishment it feels a lot like Counterblast.
 The main difference is the security angle.
 Counterblast’s civilian research center has no security presence at all.
 An imposter can run amuck because there’s no file on him for ID purposes, a notion that had to be laughable even in 1948.
 It’s rather fun seeing Bruckner’s clever tricks to avoid detection: Counterblast makes it looks as if stopping him is near- impossible.
 Thank heavens for the screenwriter’s sneaky twist, that finds a fitting finish for this unique villain.

 The final Counterblast / Satan Bug connection is even more tenuous… maybe.
 When cut by ten minutes for its release in America, Counterblast was given a new ‘Satanic’ title, The Devil’s Plot.
 This would seem to be a good place for a Dana Carvey joke.

 → We know the cheerful Nova Pilbeam from Hitchcock’s The Man Who Knew Too Much and Young and Innocent.
 She and first-billed Robert Beatty make a decent enough couple even if they fail miserably at stopping the Beastly Dr. Bruckner.
-Beatty’s face ought to be familiar to Sci-fi fans — he’s the head researcher at the moonbase in 2001: A Space Odyssey, the one on the moonbus flight who shares sandwiches with Heywood Floyd.
+Beatty’s face ought to be familiar to Sci-fi fans — he’s the head researcher at the moon base in 2001: A Space Odyssey, the one on the moonbus flight who shares sandwiches with Dr. Heywood Floyd.

 ← In this film Beatty’s loverboy-scientist Paul Rankin is prevented from seeing Tracy because she’s too sick to receive visitors, just as with Ingrid Bergman in Hitchcock’s Notorious.
 Unlike Cary Grant, Paul meekly lets Bruckner’s maid push him around.